asyncapi/website/pages/docs/guides/message-validation.md

 Let's further break down how validation works for all.

 ## Validation in runtime
-Messages produced and messages consumed are both necessary to do message validation in runtime.
-Here,the AsyncAPI document should contain descriptions of payload schemas, so you can read these in your application, and validate messages that are consumed by the application and also produced.
+Messages produced and consumed are both required for runtime message validation.
+The AsyncAPI document should include descriptions of payload schemas so that you can read them in your application and validate messages that are consumed and produced by the application.

-Runtime validation ensures that any errors are resolved and valid messages are sent to your application before messages reach the consumer.
+Before messages reach the consumer, runtime validation ensures that any errors are resolved and valid messages are sent to your application.

 The [AsyncAPI schema validator](https://github.com/WaleedAshraf/asyncapi-validator) is a message validator which validates messages produced/consumed in your application against your AsyncAPI document.
+Check out the Message validation in runtime() tutorial if you want to get your hands dirty with message validation.

 ```mermaid
 graph TD